 Uniquely fascinating, bloodstone is one of the oldest gems known to man.
 This mysterious gem is often referred to as the ‘Martyr’s Stone because of the many myths surrounding it.

-Origin & Supply of Bloodstone
+Origin and Supply of Bloodstone

 The mineral bloodstone is also called heliotrope, which in Greek means ‘sun turning.’
 This dark green stone with distinctive red flecks comes from the chalcedony family, a form of cryptocrystalline quartz.
 Legend has it that the bloodstone was formed at the crucifixion of Jesus Christ when his droplets of blood stained the green jasper at his feet.
 This beautiful mythological stone is also believed to have many healing properties.